adarlan/eks-lab/README.md

 - `gh`
 - `terraform`

-Additionally, you need a __registered domain__, which can be with any registrar, as long as you have a __Route 53 hosted zone__ set up as the DNS server.
+Additionally, you need a __registered domain__, which can be with any registrar, as long as you have a __Route 53 hosted zone__ set up as the DNS service.

 ## Getting Started